Typesafe Function Overloading in TypeScript

 }

-The Scanner class has two implementations of addToken, one that takes a single argument and another that takes two.
-Depending upon the arity (number of arugments) and arugment types, one of the two implementations is selected.
+The Java Scanner class has two implementations of addToken; one that takes a single argument and another that takes two.
+Depending upon the arity (number of arguments) and argument types, one of the two implementations is selected.
 The convenience of this feature is that it groups implementations that conceptually do the same thing, and saves defining separate names like addToken and addTokenWithLiteral for all of the possible variants:

 function addToken(token: TokenType): void;